Workflow-Manager-admin/civicsense-platform-349-d380cb41/citizen_authority_frontend_workspace/assets/README-auto-db-repair.md

 # Automated 'profiles' Table Repair SQL — CivicSense

 **⚠️ ACTION REQUIRED:**
 Before running or debugging this app, you MUST run the SQL repair script (`auto_repair_profiles.sql`) in your Supabase SQL Editor.
-This cannot be fully automated from the code!
+**If you encounter ANY errors applying the RLS policy or upsert fails with "violates row-level security", "column type" (UUID vs TEXT), or legacy triggers issues: THIS SCRIPT MUST BE RUN BEFORE THE POLICY!**

+---

-**How to fix your database for profile upserts and RLS errors:**
+**How to fully heal your database for profile upserts and RLS errors:**

 1. **Open your Supabase dashboard (https://app.supabase.com)**
 2. **Go to SQL Editor**